awsdocs/amazon-ecs-developer-guide/doc_source/troubleshoot-service-load-balancers.md

 Container health checks are not supported for tasks that are part of a service that is configured to use a Classic Load Balancer\.
 The Amazon ECS service scheduler ignores tasks in an `UNHEALTHY` state that are behind a Classic Load Balancer\.

 Improper IAM permissions for the `ecsServiceRole` IAM role
 The `ecsServiceRole` allows Amazon ECS services to register container instances with Elastic Load Balancing load balancers\.
 You must have the proper permissions set for this role\.
-For more information, see [Amazon ECS Service Scheduler IAM Role](service_IAM_role.md)\.
+For more information, see [Service Scheduler IAM Role](ecs-legacy-iam-roles.md#service_IAM_role)\.

 Container instance security group
 If your container is mapped to port 80 on your container instance, your container instance security group must allow inbound traffic on port 80 for the load balancer health checks to pass\.